simo1c/GateMeClass/tutorial/readme.md

 ## Execution of GateMeClass

-### Step 1.
+### Section 1.
 Annotation of cytometry data using a manually defined marker table
 <p align="justify">
 As an example we will use GateMeClass to annotate the cells of the Levine32 dataset (*Levine et al., 2015*) using the manually defined marker table used in ACDC (*Lee et al., 2017*).
 At first, we download the Levine32 dataset using the R package HDCytoData:
 </p>